-China leader Xi to visit Moscow in show of support for Putin
+China’s Xi to visit Moscow in show of support for Putin

 The trip comes after the destruction of a U.S. drone over the Black Sea following an encounter with Russian fighter jets, which brought the two countries closest to direct conflict since Moscow’s invasion of Ukraine a year ago.

-The Kremlin on Friday also announced Xi’s visit, saying it will take place “at the invitation of Vladimir Putin.”
+The Kremlin on Friday also announced Xi’s visit, saying it would take place “at the invitation of Vladimir Putin.”

 Xi and Putin will discuss “issues of further development of comprehensive partnership and strategic interaction between Russia and China,” as well as exchange views “in the context of deepening Russian-Chinese cooperation in the international arena,” the Kremlin said in a statement.